 - malar kadhirin sudar udambAy – Having divine radiant form with clear rays.
-[Like a diamond] having removed the dirt, that is., instead of being mixed with rajas (passion) and thamas (ignorance), this is pure sathvam (goodness), the form of infinite splendour. bhagavAn with the divine form which reveals his internal qualities clearly – unlike those bodies that are bound by karma [in the mixed mode of sathvam, rajas, thamas], his divine body is acquired by him based on his ichchA (desire) and thus is very pure.
+[Like a diamond] having removed the dirt, i.e., instead of being mixed with rajas (passion) and thamas (ignorance), this is pure sathvam (goodness), the form of infinite splendour. bhagavAn with the divine form which reveals his internal qualities clearly – unlike those bodies which are bound by karma [in the mixed mode of sathvam, rajas, thamas], his divine body is acquired by him based on his ichchA (desire) and thus is very pure.
 Our bodies are made of karma – some are made of pApam (sins), some are made of puNyam (virtues) and some are made of both puNyam and pApam.
-SrIvishNu purANam 5.1.50 “na akAraNAth kAraNAdhvA kAraNAkAraNAnna cha” is explained here. akAraNam – result [variegated forms of matter]; kAraNam – mUlaprakruthi (primordial matter – cause); kAraNAkAraNam – mahath etc (intermediary forms of matter that are both cause (for variegated forms) and effect (of primordial matter)) [these are worldly elements, but bhagavAn‘s divine forms are made of spiritual elements and their purpose is explained further]; SarIra grahaNam vyApin – you who is omnipresent, having the world itself as your body, assume these forms. dharmathrANAya kEvalam – your forms are like water-shelter (A place where water is provided for the thirsty persons) for the pleasure of those who long for your vision as said in thiruvAimozhi 8.5.2 “kANa vArAy” (please come here to see me).
+SrIvishNu purANam 5.1.50 “na akAraNAth kAraNAdhvA kAraNAkAraNAnna cha” is explained here. akAraNam – result [variegated forms of matter]; kAraNam – mUlaprakruthi (primordial matter – cause); kAraNAkAraNam – mahath etc (intermediary forms of matter which are both cause (for variegated forms) and effect (of primordial matter)) [these are worldly elements, but bhagavAn‘s divine forms are made of spiritual elements and their purpose is explained further]; SarIra grahaNam vyApin – you who are omnipresent, having the world itself as your body, assume these forms. dharmathrANAya kEvalam – your forms are like water-shelter (A place where water is provided for the thirsty persons) for the pleasure of those who long for your vision as said in thiruvAimozhi 8.5.2 “kANa vArAy” (please come here to see me).
 This is explained in jithanthE sthOthram 5 “… na chAkAra: bhakthAnAm …” (your nature, forms, ornaments, weapons etc are all for the pleasure of your devotees).

 - varundhAdha gyAnamAy – Being naturally omniscient instead of acquiring this knowledge by great penances or acquiring it by the blessing of some one else.